Scientific Method

 Precision

-Theoretical concepts that are difficult to quantify need to be clearly defined in a way that allows others to measure and test those concepts within the framework of the theory.
+Theoretical ideas that are challenging to quantify must be stated clearly to enable others to measure and evaluate them within the theoretical framework.
 Clear definitions are essential in the scientific method, particularly when dealing with abstract concepts.
 These definitions need to be extremely precise, just like a recipe, so that anyone who follows them can achieve accurate measurements.

 Falsifiability

 A theory should be formulated in a manner that allows for potential objections.
 Scientific theories must be testable and falsifiable in order to be considered valid, as they are the foundation of scientific knowledge.
-An imprecisely specified theory or one with concepts that cannot be accurately measured cannot be tested, thus rendering it non-scientific.
-Sigmund Freud’s ideas on psychoanalysis belong to this category and are not considered a “theory”.
-However, psychoanalysis may be practical and useful in addressing specific types of issues.
+A hypothesis that is poorly defined or contains ideas that cannot be properly assessed is untestable, hence categorizing it as non-scientific.
+Sigmund Freud‘s concepts regarding psychoanalysis fall within this category and are not regarded as a “theory”.
+Psychoanalysis can be effective and beneficial in resolving particular situations.

 Parsimony

-When faced with multiple explanations of a phenomenon, scientists must always embrace the simplest or most logically economical explanation.
-This idea is known as parsimony.
+When confronted with several explanations for a phenomena, scientists should consistently adopt the simplest or most logically economic explanation.
+This concept is referred to as parsimony.
 Scientists are careful about pursuing theories that are overly complex or unusual, as they prefer to focus on concepts and relationships that provide specific explanations rather than trying to explain everything in a general sense.

-For a field of study to be considered “science,” it must adhere to the principles of the scientific method and allow for the testing of its fundamental laws and theories.
-As an example, theology, which focuses on the study of religion, is not considered a science.
-This is because theological concepts, like the existence of God, cannot be subjected to testing by impartial observers using a method that is replicable, precise, falsifiable, and parsimonious.
-Similarly, music, arts, humanities, literature, and law are also not classified as science, despite being creative and valuable pursuits in their own regard.
+To qualify as a “science,” a subject of study must conform to the principles of the scientific approach and permit the evaluation of its core laws and ideas.
+Theology, which centers on the examination of religion, is not classified as a science.
+Theological ideas, such as the presence of God, cannot be evaluated by impartial observers by a technique that is reproducible, exact, falsifiable, and parsimonious.
+Likewise, music, arts, humanities, literature, and law are not categorized as sciences, despite their inherent creativity and significance.

 Generalization in Scientific Process

-Generalization plays a crucial role in the broader scientific process.
-In an ideal scenario, it would be preferable to sample an entire population in order to test a hypothesis.
-All possible variations of independent variables would be utilized.
-In most cases, it is not possible to achieve this, so a representative group is selected to accurately represent the entire population.
+Generalization is essential to the overall scientific methodology.
+In an ideal situation, it would be beneficial to sample the entire population to evaluate a hypothesis.
+All conceivable variants of independent variables will be employed.
+In many instances, achieving this is unfeasible; instead, a representative group is chosen to effectively reflect the whole population.

 For any experiment, it’s important to consider potential criticisms regarding the generalization of the sample, time, and size.